-- The following guidelines may not apply to persons currently identified as high-risk groups. - While following the guidelines, the ramp up of clinical research must use additional mitigation procedures as defined at the end of this document. - As the possibility remains that a new phase of public health emergency may create a renewed need to shelter-in-place, animal researchers should consider the ramifications on their animal subjects of another rapid ramp-down before resuming research. - Many human, animal, plant, and microbial research studies are longitudinal and entail regular follow up of well-characterized cohorts.
+- The following guidelines recognize persons who self-identify as within one of the high risk groups.
+Students, staff, and researchers having need for accommodations should first consult with their supervisor or professor for consideration.
+Human Resources and the Student Disability Center may also serve as a resource to help find mutually agreeable solutions. - As the possibility remains that a new phase of public health emergency may create a renewed need to shelter-in-place, animal researchers should consider the ramifications on their animal subjects of another rapid ramp-down before resuming research. - Many human, animal, plant, and microbial research studies are longitudinal and entail regular follow up of well-characterized cohorts.
 Delays in regular follow up may lead to data loss, loss of the cohort, and in some instances a failed study (i.e., lack of requisite data to address specific aims) after many years of investment.
 These efforts are included in the "time-sensitive" categories in this draft. - Resource availability, procurement management, funding responsibilities, and other related issues are important, but not covered in this document.
 If the required protective gear cannot be provided at any point, not only can research not be ramped up to the next level, but it may also have to be ramped down, until required protective gear is available. - Various units of campus may elect to introduce and enforce stricter guidelines as needed.
-Guidelines stated here have to be adopted as the minimum level of compliance. - Issues related to human resource policies and funding of research are not included in this document. - It is important to recognize that health care systems, including UCDH, have developed procedures for mitigating risk to minimal levels and these procedures can and should be incorporated into clinical research and human subject studies.

-• CONTINGENCIES: If and when the County or State health officials provide limiting/restrictive guidance, research efforts will drop back to lower phases as appropriate and will be ramped up when the guidance changes.
+Guidelines stated here have to be adopted as the minimum level of compliance. - It is important to recognize that health care systems, including UCDH, have developed procedures for mitigating risk and these procedures can and should be incorporated into clinical research and human subject studies. - CONTINGENCIES: If and when the County or State health officials provide limiting/restrictive guidance, research efforts will drop back to lower phases as appropriate and will be ramped up when the guidance changes.
 Additionally, we will leverage the learnings in earlier phases to make necessary updates in guidelines for the later phases.